klebgenomics/KleborateModular/docs/source/index.rst

 .. code-block:: Python

-   ./kleborate-runner.py  -a *.fasta -o results.txt -p kpsc
+   kleborate  -a *.fasta -o results.txt -p kpsc

 (Note the command has changed from Kleborate v2, the above is equivalent to running ``kleborate --all -o results.txt -a *.fasta``  with Kleborate v2 and includes all resistance and Kaptive-based typing)